vishanalysis/Apache-Spark-Real-Time-Project-Marketing-Analysis/README.md

-8 - contact: contact communication type (categorical: 'cellular', 'telephone') 9 - month: Month of last contact (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') © Copyright 2016, Simplilearn.
-All rights reserved.
-P a g e | 2 11 - duration: last contact duration, in seconds (numeric).
-Important note: this attribute highly affects the output target (example, if duration=0 then y='no').
-Yet, the duration is not known before a call is performed.
-Also, after the end of the call “y” is obviously known.
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
+8 - contact: contact communication type (categorical: 'cellular', 'telephone') 9 - month: Month of last contact (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') 11 - duration: last contact duration, in seconds (numeric).
 # other attributes:
 12 - campaign: number of times a customer was contacted during the campaign (numeric, includes last contact) 13 - pdays: number of days passed after the customer was last contacted from a previous campaign (numeric; 999 means customer was not previously contacted)